heyteresagreen/digital-garden/src/site/notes/My Obsidian workflow.md

 The solution I've found is [Obsidian](https://obsidian.md/), a note-taking app that's really built around a knowledge management system workflow and is also very extendable through community plugins.
 It's not quite as slick a writing experience as Bear, and not quite as powerful as Notion, but it does allow me to open my website files (stored in iCloud) as a "vault" of notes that I can edit and publish using a plugin.

-![Screenshot of Obsidian interface, showing this post](/img/user/assets/screenshot-of-obsidian.png)
-###### A screenshot of this post in Obsidian.
+![Screenshot of Obsidian interface, showing this post](/img/user/assets/screenshot-of-obsidian.png) *A screenshot of this post in Obsidian.
 How meta!

 ## Here's my workflow for adding a new notes at the moment:

-1. Fire up Obsidian and start a new note, which I've set up to add to the correct folder.
+1. Fire up Obsidian and start a new note, which I've set up to add to a Drafts folder.
-2. Insert a template containing the standard frontmatter using the hotkey command I set up for it.
-This includes a "share: false" line which I can change when I'm ready to publish.
+2. Insert a template containing the standard frontmatter.
-3. Write the thing, using some nice inbuilt Markdown bits and internal links.
-4. Change to "dg-publish: true" in the frontmatter.
-5. Use a hotkey command to run the [Obsidian Github Publisher plugin](https://github.com/ObsidianPublisher/obsidian-github-publisher), which will look for any new or edited notes with  "dg-publish: true" and send them off to Github.

-There's a few quirks and it did take me some time to get it to this state, but in the end it's pretty much what I was after.
-I imagine this will be an evolving situation...
+3. Write the thing, using Markdown, and insert any images.
+My Obsidian theme is set to roughly mimic my website, to get a feel for how it will look.
+4. Open the Digital Garden Publication Centre in Obsidian and send it live, along with any index pages that might have been updated.
+5. Check and make sure it looks okay!

+## Previously
+I used a Jekyll Digital Garden theme with the [Obsidian Github Publisher plugin](https://github.com/ObsidianPublisher/obsidian-github-publisher) to publish, but sadly the two were not completely compatible and now I'm much happier with this solution.

+Even longer ago I used Wordpress for many years, until the cost of hosting and truly awful mobile editing experience drove me to static site generated sites.